seapagan/sqliter-py/README.md

 projects.
 It is NOT asynchronous and does not support complex queries (at this time).

+Note also that structures like `list`, `dict`, `set` etc are not supported **at this time** as field types, since SQLite does not have a native column type for these.
+I will look at implementing these in the future, probably by serializing them to JSON or pickling them and storing in a text field.
+For now, you can actually do this manually when storing and retrieving data.

 The ideal use case is more for Python CLI tools that need to store data in a database-like format without needing to learn SQL or use a full ORM.